RamaSai2519/secure_vault/README.md

 **Encryption Library**: CryptoJS (AES encryption) **Why CryptoJS**: Chosen for its widespread adoption, strong AES implementation, and seamless integration with TypeScript.
 It provides robust client-side encryption ensuring sensitive data is encrypted before transmission to the server, maintaining privacy-first architecture.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.

-## Support

-For support or questions, please open an issue in the GitHub repository.